LoopKit/loopdocs/docs/operation/features/workout.md

 ![img/override-entry.jpeg](img/override-entry.jpeg){width="300"}
 {align="center"}

+The **target range** replaces the correction range target for the duration of the override.

+* If the target range is left blank, your scheduled correction range continues to be in effect
+* If the target range is specified, that range is used instead of your scheduled correction range

 The **overall insulin needs** is applied to your basal rates, insulin sensitivities and carb ratios for the duration of the override.

 * If the insulin needs is left at 100%, no change is made to basal rates, ISF or CR